peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 geometric optics, in order to fully determine absorption we need to know the specific absorption lines of radiatively active gases.

-Absorption spectrum of gas molecules can have immensely complicated structure, and one needs a very large amount of information to describe the structure fully.
-Additionally, smoothing the curve by averaging out the details is of little use in calculation of transmittance due to saturation at wavelengths where absorption is strongest (line centres).
+The absorption spectrum of gas molecules can have immensely complicated structure, and one needs a very large amount of information to describe the structure fully.
+Additionally, smoothing the curve by averaging out the details is of little use in the calculation of transmittance due to saturation at wavelengths where absorption is the strongest (line centres).
 This chapter discusses the physical basis of absorption by gases, while Chapter\ \ref{chap:approximate-solutions-of-the-rte} introduces approaches to overcoming this problem.